LuxuSam/PhysicalButton/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots / Logs**
+**Screenshots**
-If applicable, add screenshots and / or logs to help explain your problem.
+If applicable, add screenshots to help explain your problem.

 **Additional context**
 If applicable, add any other context about the problem here.